-Daybreak an Eco Friendly Community
+Daybreak an Eco-Friendly Community

-- Daybreak is a walkable community.
+Daybreak is a walkable community.
 It contains schools (over 70% of kids walk or bike to school), TRAX light rail (there are 2 stops in Daybreak), shopping, restaurants, parks, swimming pools, tennis courts, basketball courts, soccer fields, volleyball courts, hospital, and lake, all integrated with 30+ miles of trails.
 The idea is that nothing is more than a few minutes’ walk away.
 This is good in a number of ways, it’s better for you because you get exercise walking, running and biking, and it’s better for the environment because you use your car less.

-- Local planting.
 Both the common areas (Daybreak has planned more than 1,000 acres of open space) and residential yards contain native plants and trees which need less water than non-native species.
-In order to reduce Daybreak’s urban heating effect, Kennecott Land will plant over 100,000 trees along the streets and in the parks.
+In order to reduce Daybreak’s urban heating effect, Daybreak will plant over 100,000 trees along the streets and in the parks.
 There are also limits on what people can do in their yards, for example, you can only have a certain percentage of it turfed.
 In order to enforce these guidelines all landscaping plans (both new and modifications) have to be approved by the HOA landscaping committee.
 If residents want to grow their own fruit and vegetables Daybreak provide a number of Community Gardens.